abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 #### Output of Area Analysis
 ![Screenshot (2142)](https://user-images.githubusercontent.com/120498080/208397931-0b97b5b1-0dfe-4a7b-b805-0c10f0c0082f.png)
 ### Timing Analysis using SOFA
-- To do timing analysis using SOFA make a `mythcore.sdc` file with details about the clock time periods and delays as shown below (here we have used slow clock with period of 200nsec because its for a design of a processor and it need to meet the timings)
+- To do timing analysis using SOFA makes a `mythcore.sdc` file with details about the clock periods and delays as shown below (here we have used a slow clock with a period of 200nsec because it's for a design of a processor and it needs to meet the timings)
 ```
 create_clock -period 200 clk
 set_input_delay -clock clk -max 0 [get_ports {*}]